taylorh140/typst-pintora/package/README.md

 #### Arguments

 * `src`: `str` - pintora source string
+* `factor`": scale output svg, "factor:0.5" will scale images down by half, so scale can be consistent across renders.
 * All other arguments are passed to `image.decode` so you can customize the image size

 #### Returns

 The image, of type `content`

+## History

+* 0.1.0 - Inital Release
+* 0.1.1 - Updated to Jogs 0.2.3 and pintora 0.7.3